RyanHarang/deadwood/README.md

 # deadwood

 Implementing the board game Deadwood.
-Code is run through Deadwood.java, simply compile and the main method of Deadwood.java will start the game.
+Code is run through View.java, simply compile and the GUI will appear, ready to play.